 The 7 Best Bear Sprays

 This wiki has been updated 34 times since it was first published in September of 2015.
 If you're traipsing all over their territory, it seems only fair to protect yourself from bears in a humane manner.
 A powerful and effective spray, like the selections on this list, may keep you safe while hiking or camping by giving any predators a potent dose of hot pepper.
 It should be enough to prevent an attack, but you won't cause a permanent or debilitating injury to the animal.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 Editor's Notes